 As crawl spaces sag, the floor above will also sink.
 As the floor sinks, it can pull on the partition walls attached to it, leading to drywall cracks.

 When the soils underneath slab floors settle or are washed away, the floor itself will begin to sag.
 Likewise, when the soils underneath a concrete floor expand, the slab will begin to lift upwards.

 Either way, the movement of concrete floors can lead to cracks along drywall and the floor itself.

 More about concrete floors that sink or heave.

 No matter what kinds of problems you're experiencing with your foundation walls, our in-house team of foundation experts is here to help.
 At Foundation Support Systems of Wyoming, we repair foundations throughout Wyoming every day,

 We'd like to offer you a free, no obligation foundation wall repair quote to help you decide what repair solution is best for your home.
 Each of our free quotes comes at no obligation and includes an on-site inspection, a personal consultation, and a written estimate.

 To schedule your free quote, call or e-mail us today!
-We serve Cheyenne, Casper, Laramie, and surrounding areas such as Laramie, Rock Springs, Sheridan, Green River, Evanston, Riverton, Jackson, and many areas nearby.
+We serve Sheridan, Casper, Gillette, and surrounding areas such as Laramie, Rock Springs, Cheyenne, Green River, Evanston, Riverton, Jackson, and many areas nearby.

 our service area